m4theuspereira-maker/robot-test/README.md

 ## Description
-This project simulates a robot above a table and can be used by CLI and by an interface
+This project simulates a robot above a table and can be used by CLI and by an interface.
+The propose is resolve the pinpeople's technical test.
+To get more informations about the test: https://github.com/pin-people/toy_robot#readme

 ## Instalation